- 0 £

 The Pillar - Print Edition by Stephen Gill.
-Estimated shipping end of April 2019

-Book in cloth covered slipcase
+Housed in cloth covered slipcase

 The landscape that surrounds my home in Sweden can be misleading.
 The bird activity it contains is diluted by the vastness of the flat open land and sky, which gives the impression that very little is going on.
 In January 2015, with the inkling of an idea that their activity might be more prevalent than I first thought, I decided to try to pull the birds from the sky.
 On the edge of a field next to a stream I set up a 6 cm-diameter stage in the form of a wooden pillar about one and half metres high.
 Opposite it I placed another, the same size, on which I mounted a motion-sensor camera.
 When I visited the camera a few days later, to my surprise, it had worked.
 The pillar had funnelled the birds from the sky offering them a place to rest, feed, nurse their young, and look around.
 I was captivated.
 The images were often chaotic, the birds offbeat and awkward like contortionists, but the shapes and soft lines made by their bodies and wings were arresting.
 From my kitchen window the pillar appeared like a matchstick in the flat distance yet the absence afforded the birds a greater presence in my mind.
 Even when I was out of the country I would be imagining the activity on the stage.